Lenormju/europython2026-recap/README.md

 https://ep2026.europython.eu/session/from-ticket-taker-to-problem-solver-discovery-for-senior-thinking

+Did the slides were AI-generated ?
+I did not noticed.
+The actual content was interesting though.

 ### 15h30-16h00 Talk: Defending Open Source from "AI" Slop: A Maintainer's Practical Guide

 Sviatoslav Sydorenko

 https://ep2026.europython.eu/session/defending-open-source-from-ai-slop-a-maintainer-s-practical-guide

+Did not see, and heard bad reviews about it.

-### 16h10-16h55 Keynote: Was, Is, Will Be: Python History, Software Engineering, And AI Our Way
+### ❤️ 16h10-16h55 Keynote: Was, Is, Will Be: Python History, Software Engineering, And AI Our Way

 Paul Everitt

 https://ep2026.europython.eu/session/was-is-will-be-python-history-software-engineering-and-ai-our-way

+Very entertaining and inspiring, with an efficient call-to-action.
+I hope to see it prosper!

 ### 16h55-17h25: Lightning talks

-* TODO
-* TODO
-* TODO
-* TODO
-* TODO
+* just do it, start a local community
+* try out brazilian jiu jitsu
+* @TiffanyGibier won the lottery
+* The Asturias region in Spain and their cider-related traditions
+* the last 2 years of my life were amazing, you should take chances too
-* TODO
+* music

 ## Saturday 2026-07-18: Sprints

-Skipped it to visit the city instead.
+TODO

 ## Sunday 2026-06-19: Sprints